Mishalzeera/the-money-manager/README.md

 READMEs at the end of his processes, more to vent frustration than provide any clear guidance to a future collaborator.

+## Order of operations

+On the advice of the author's mentor, backend/database functionality should be implemented first before spending time on styling.
+In this instance, the application will be built first and then styled afterwards.
+The mockups will therefore be attended to further into the development process.

 # The Money Manager

 An app that will allow a user to keep track of different streams of financial